How gamification can be used to change driving behaviors

 The negative effects of bad driving behaviors

-Before we look at how gamification and telematics can be combined, let’s look at why it’s necessary to use it in the first place to improve driving behavior:
+Before we look at how driver gamification and telematics can be combined, let’s look at why it’s necessary to use driving behavior data in the first place to improve driving behavior:

 - Risky driver behavior affects safety.
 A lack of safety not only has a human cost, but also results in driver and vehicle downtime and ultimately affects the bottom line.